QSMxT/QSMxT-Brainlife/README.md

 ### Running Locally (on your machine)

 1. git clone this repo.
 2. Inside the cloned directory, create `config.json` with something like the following content with paths to your input files.
-For multi-echo data, you may use multiple elements in the `mag`, `phase`, `mag-json`, and `phase-json` lists.
-Alternatively, you may use a single 4D NIfTI volume for the `.nii` inputs and a single JSON file for the `.json` files, with each sidecar object stored as an element in a root `echoes` key:
+For multi-echo data, you may use multiple elements in the `mag`, `phase`, `mag-json`, and `phase-json` lists:

 ```json
 {